suesslin/luki.github.io/about.md

 _Conclusion_: Thanks to these internships, I've concluded that I do not want to work at agencies in the future.
 I am very grateful for these opportunities and for all that I have learnt while being there.

 ### Additional
+* May 2018
+  * Jugend hackt Cologne, 3-days-hackathon
+  * The team was made of: Two guys, two mentors and myself
+  * Worked on syncslate, a video-cutting tool
+    * Used C++
+    * Worked with Open Broadcaster Software
+    * Worked with FFmpeg
 * October 2017
   * Jugend hackt Tokyo, 3-days-hackathon
   * The hackathon was part of a week's trip to Tokyo